 Lexington County School District One has a districtwide Tip Line, accessible online, by telephone or by email, for students, their parents or staff to report school safety concerns or the improper use of district resources.

-Submit a report by calling 803-636-8317 and leave a message; texting details of your concern to 803-636-8317; filling out the a form here; or emailing details of your concern to email@example.com.
+Submit a report by calling 803-636-8317 and leaving a message; texting details of your concern to 803-636-8317; filling out a form here; or emailing details of your concern to firstname.lastname@example.org.
 When submitting a report, please leave a detailed message that includes the name of the school or office where the concern happened.

 When you contact the Tip Line, it is not required that you provide a name or telephone number in order to leave a message about your concern.
 You may, however, provide a name or telephone number if you do not want to remain anonymous.